khylo/interviewQuestions/README.md

-# Place for some sample answers to Interview Questions
+# Place for some sample answers to Interview Questions and gneral coding examples
 See https://www.techseries.dev/interview-details